getcarina/getcarina.com/_tutorials/010-wordpress-nginx-links.md

 ### Prepare the NGINX Docker image

-The final step is to start an NGINX front-end container.
-To do so, you deploy a variant of the base `nginx` Docker image.
+The final step is to start an NGINX front-end container, by deploying a variant of the base `nginx` Docker image.
 You have the following options:

 - Build the image locally from a Dockerfile and push it to your own Docker Hub account.